pimatic/decl-api/README.md

 ## REST-API

 ### listTasks
-Returns the task list as json object
+Returns the task list as JSON object

     GET /api/tasks
     RESPONSE {success: true, tasks: [...]}

 ### addTask
-Creates a task with the id: someId and returns it as json-object
+Creates a task with the id: someId and returns it as JSON object

     POST /api/tasks/someId
     task[description]="some description"